xJkit/tw-railway-killer/readme.md

-# 台鐵自動化訂票系統
+# Taiwan Railway Automation Booking Tool Demo

-This is the automation cli tool to book the Taiwan railway system.
+This is the automation cli tool to book the ticket on the Taiwan railway system.
 Use `iTerm2` terminal software will have the best UX.

 ## Installation